fanluo12/LC/Graphs/README.md

 # 10 total - 09/18/2022
+## 126. Word Ladder II
+1. Use hashset to store all the words from wordList and return empty list if endWord not in it
+2. Since we want to return list of lists, we use hashmap to store <String, List<List<String>>> pair.
+For example, before BFS algorigthm, we should put <hit: [[hit]]>
+3. Use BFS algorithm, each time we create a empty map called tmpMap which used to update result.
+The ideally result after first loop should be <hit: [[hit, hot]]>
+4. When BFS, we first loop through keySets of map.
+If word from keySets equals to endWord, simply return map.get(word)
+5. Then we need to substitute each digit.
+Loop through word length and for each index we loop from 'a' to 'z' to create newWord.
+If newWord not exists in hashset, continue to break single loop
+6. If newWord, for example "hot" is one word of hashset, we need to take "hot" as key for tmpMap and get all the lists from map.get(word), which is ["hit"] and add newWord to it which becomes ["hit", "hot"]
+7. After we got first round result, tmpMap = <"hot":[["hit", "hot"]]>, we don't need "hot" anymore and can remove from set.
+Also re-assign map to tmpMap since we don't need previous word

 ## 200. Number of Islands
 For loop through array once we meet "1"--island, we start dfs and update our result for each dfs.